patrickschaerer/domoticz_nano_pk/README.md

 # nano_pk
-Home Assistant integration of Hargassner Nano-PK pellet heating systems.
+Domoticz integration of Hargassner Nano-PK pellet heating systems.

-This is a custom component to integrate Hargassner heatings with Touch Tronic (touch screen control) into Home Assistant.
+This is a custom component to integrate Hargassner heatings with Touch Tronic (touch screen control) into Domoticz.
 It will add a number of new sensors to your HA that display the current state of the heating.
 All you need is a connection from your Hargassner heating directly from the Touch Tronic to your local LAN, the internet gateway is not required.
 The nano_pk component does not allow remote control of your heating.